meraki/dashboard-api-tools/README.md

 ## Pagination
 The return object of `apiRequest` includes `firstPageUrl`, `lastPageUrl`, `prevPageUrl` and `nextPageUrl` fields that can be used by subsequent requests to get paginated data.
 If you want to automatically make requests to `nextPageUrl` across multiple requests, this package provides a helper function for that functionality.

-### paginatedApiRequest
+### paginatedApiRequest()
 This function will make paginated requests to the provided URL based on the `perPage` query parameter.
-It makes a request to the given URL, then makes successive requests to URL's provided in the `Link` header from the response.
-See [docs on pagination](https://docs.ikarem.io/display/ENG/Pagination+in+the+Dashboard+API) for more details on the `Link` header.
+It makes a request to the given URL, then makes successive requests to URLs provided in the `Link` header from the response.
+See [docs on pagination](https://developer.cisco.com/meraki/api-latest/#!pagination) for more details on the `Link` header.

 It accepts functions that will be called for each successful response as well as any errors from unsuccessful responses.